|

 Belgium.

-He was born and enlisted in Dover, and was the son of William and Harriet Vidler,
+He was born (in 1885) and enlisted in Dover, and was the son of William and Harriet Vidler,

 of 49, Limekiln St., Dover, Kent, formerly 62 Limekiln

-Street.
-Working at Staplehurst Railway Station, he was
+Alfred has been working at Staplehurst Railway Station,

 to have been married to Miss Daisy Rigden, from 28